bismuth2/Vanilla-Holo-HUD-V2/README.md

 Inside the Expression2 is a tutorial and default config included.

 ## FEATURES
-* Intro Sequence, 3D compass, GTMP Minimap Support, backup camera, support for any screen resolution, and more...
+* Intro Sequence, 3D compass, redreapers GTMP Minimap Support, backup camera, support for any screen resolution, and more...

 * Flexible support for any vehicle type.